 Turmeric is fast becoming a popular remedy for just about everything that ails you.
 I became an avid enthusiast on a trip to Kauai when I actually had access to the fresh root for the first time.
 I was recovering from a drastic dermatological procedure and it was not the optional sort — I had cheek skin grafted to my nose in the doctor’s effort to find a piece of my skin not invaded by basal cell skin cancer.
 (As an aside, if you drink this golden milk in the sun, be sure to wear a giant hat….)
 In any case, on that Kauai trip, I needed extra care and nourishment and this is one of the ways I took care of myself — experimenting with all things turmeric.
 When I returned home, I found that the golden milk drink is particularly powerful as a wintertime cold and flu remedy.
-I have added some to just about every tea I have put together this past season — a great “ Good Day Strategy” that I love to talk about.
+I have added some to just about every tea I have put together this past season.
 Turmeric in milk is a great option as well.
 The flavor is pleasant and offers a change from the tea.

 Is this drink bitter?
 Many people know that turmeric has a bitter bite and so this is a common question.
 I defer to my picky 12-year-old on the topic: